Judith Evans Grubbs

 - PhD, Stanford University, 1987

-Dr. Evans Grubbs is no longer taking graduate students.
+Dr. Evans Grubbs is not currently taking new graduate students.

 Recently-Appointed Doctoral Graduates

 - Graduate Division of Religion, Historical Studies in Theology and Religion (affiliated faculty)

 - Center for the Study of Law and Religion (associated faculty)